 The latest James Bond movie opened this weekend in the US, beginning on Friday.
 It is already #1 in Europe, having opened there a week earlier, and a huge hit in the UK, where it opened two weeks ago.
 The first weekend in the UK was a record at a box office take of $25M, larger than the last Harry Potter opening.
-All told, as of last Tuesday worldwide it had done $180M.
-The James Bond movies, based on 12 novels and 2 sets of short stories by Ian Flemming, is the most successful movie franchise in history, with revenues of around $12B, adjusted for inflation.
+All told, as of last Tuesday worldwide, it had done $180M.
+The James Bond movies, based on 12 novels and two sets of short stories by Ian Flemming, is the most successful movie franchise in history, with revenues of around $12B, adjusted for inflation.
 In the US, it did about $27M the first day, and over $70M for the 3-day weekend, more than any other Bond opening.

 Location, location, location

 Of all the Bond films, the crew admitted that they had spent more time on location than ever before.
 Not as much of the movie was shot on the legendary 007 sound stage at Pinewood Studios.
-Rather, most of the film was shot in either Europe or Latin America.
+Instead, most of the film was shot in either Europe or Latin America.

-The movie opens with a riveting car chase along Lake Garda which then moves to the ancient and renowned marble quarries of Carrera (where the single block of stone from which Michelangelo’s “David” came.)
+The movie opens with a riveting car chase along Lake Garda, which then moves to the ancient and renowned marble quarries of Carrera (where the single block of stone from which Michelangelo’s “David” came.)
 Are the two locations close?
 No, but this is Bond!
-The location them moves to the medieval Tuscan town of Siena.
+The location then moves to the medieval Tuscan town of Siena.
 The action parallels the traditional horse race, the Palio, which takes place only twice a year, during the summer.
 Bond then races across the beautiful terra cotta tile roofs of the city.

 We’re told that we’re next taken to “Port Au Prince, Haiti” though it was filmed on both coasts of Panama.
-But upgrades his shabby hotel to the Old Union House.
+But he upgrades his shabby hotel to the Old Union House.

-The action moves to “Bolivia” though is filmed in the desert of Chile.
-Due to the lack of moisture as well as the high elevation and thin air, the Atacama desert of Chile is an ideal location for an observatory, and the visitors residence of the Paranal Space Observatory serves as the eco-hotel for the movie.
+The action moves to “Bolivia” though it is filmed in the desert of Chile.
+Due to the lack of moisture as well as the high elevation and thin air, the Atacama desert of Chile is an ideal location for an observatory, and the visitors’ residence of the Paranal Space Observatory serves as the eco-hotel for the movie.

 We jet to Europe to take in the Puccini opera Tosca at the modernistic lake-side Bregenz Festival House on the western border of Austria.
-Opera is not something we often see 007 doing — at least not since Vienna in “The Living Daylights”, and he doesn’t stay until the end.
+Opera is not something we often see 007 doing — at least not since Vienna in “The Living Daylights,” and he doesn’t stay until the end.

 Though there is some shooting at the Pinewood Studios, one external in London is at the Barbican Center.